solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 ### 1882

-Shortly before the New Year of 1881, Dr. Otto Hahn in Reutlingen, a lawyer by profession, but also an excellent mineralogist and skilled microscopist, wrote a work entitled "The Meteorite (Chondrite) and its Organisms" with 32 tables of photographic images (Tübingen, H. Laupp) in which he proves that the meteorites, especially the so-called chondrites, contain organic structures that he, without attempting a thorough systematic zoological investigation, generally refers to as sponges, corals, and crinoids.
+Shortly before the New Year of 1881, Dr. Otto Hahn in Reutlingen, a lawyer by profession, but also an excellent mineralogist and skilled microscopist, wrote a work entitled "The Meteorite (Chondrite) and its Organisms" with 32 tables of photographic images (Tübingen, H. Laupp) in which he proves that the meteorites, especially the so-called chondrites, contain organic structures that he, without attempting a thorough and systematic zoological investigation, generally refers to as sponges, corals, and crinoids.

 The forms depicted in the above work are purely mechanical, that is, without the assistance of a draftsman — probably every zoologist and paleontologist will obtain this impression upon examining them — in large part, if one observes them objectively, i.e. without considering their origin, then one involuntarily thinks of organic structure, little as one would like to be initially inclined to such a presumption, and perhaps as much as the text regarding these figures seems to call for caution, due to its too enthusiastic language and bold conclusions.